Who Says Dieting Fails Most Of The Time?

 Today I thought we’d get a timeline of the highlights of diet failure going:

 This is the first study that is typically credited with the 95% failure rate number, it also examines the previous 30 years of data.
+I did a deeper dive into this study here.

 The National Institutes of Health